-Projects will be monitored throughout the 12-month period_to ensure they continue to meet eligibility requirements.
-If a project is initially qualified for participation but later found not to meet eligibility criteria, attempts will be made to change the savings measurement approach to another platform (e.g., site-level NMEC).
+Projects will be monitored throughout the 12-month period\to ensure projects continue to meet eligibility requirements.
+If a project is initially qualified for participation but is later found to not meet eligibility criteria, then attempts will be made to change the savings measurement approach to another platform (e.g., site-level NMEC).